 It’s true that nowadays, engagement rings are a big deal.
 More and more, men are asking themselves how much they should spend and what type of ring they should go for.

 The truth is, there’s no one size fits all design, but by understanding what your partner likes, you can make the right decision.

-It can be really frustrating.
+But, it can be really frustrating.
 You know you want to marry this woman but you don’t know how much you should spend to make sure she’s happy with her ring.
 The last thing you want is to have her disappointed with something she has to wear on her finger for a long time to come.

 In all seriousness, this ring is a big deal – not because of how expensive it is, but because she’ll wear it forever.
 That’s the idea with marriage, anyway.
 It’ll be on that left finger of hers forever and for that reason, it has to be something she loves.

 That kind of pressure can make a guy go a little crazy.
 On top of worrying about if she’ll even say yes, you also have to worry about if she’ll like the ring.
-Because in today’s society, that ring is becoming more and more of a token of status.
+Because, in today’s society, that ring is becoming more and more of a token of status.
 [Read: 25 signs she’s definitely wife material and way more than just dating material]

 If you truly want your girl to be happy, you have to put a little bit of savings into the investment of a ring she’ll wear forever.
 But that’s not the only thing you should concern yourself with when it comes to making her happy.

 So how much should you spend on an engagement ring, anyway?
-The rule of thumb that has been used for a very long time is to spend two month’s salary on it.
+The rule of thumb that has been used for a very long time is to spend two months’ salary on it.
 So if you make $2,000 a month, you should get a ring that’s $4,000.
 [Read: 20 of the best and very unique proposal ideas to leave your lover speechless]

 No. Here are a few other things you should take into consideration when choosing a ring for that special someone.
 Believe it or not, the price point isn’t the most important part.